saptarshibasu/angular-universal-setup/README.md

 4. Run `vagrant up`
 5. Run `vagrant fsnotify`

-Note: Wait for 2-3 minutes after `vagrant up` exits for the URL http://localhost:4200 become available
+Note: Wait for 2-3 minutes after `vagrant up` exits for the URL http://localhost:4200 become available.
+Also, the fsnotify takes a few minutes before it starts listening to changes.

 ## The Steps to run the application in a Docker container
 1. Remove the environment variable - MYENV=DEV